zSalocin/PB_Compass_Projeto_Final_Arquitetura/README.md

 - **AWS Database Migration Service**
   - AWS Database Migration Service facilitates the migration of databases to AWS securely and easily.

-- **Amazon Cognito**
-  - Amazon Cognito is an authentication and authorization service that allows you to easily add authentication to web and mobile applications.

-- **AWS Lambda**
-  - AWS Lambda is a serverless computing service that allows you to run code without provisioning or managing servers.

-- **AWS CloudTrail**
-  - AWS CloudTrail is a service that records activities in your AWS account, allowing for auditing and tracking of actions.

 - **AWS CodeBuild**
   - AWS CodeBuild is a fully managed build service that compiles source code, runs tests, and creates artifacts.